Keith Richard

-Keith Gerard Richard (born January 10, 1960) is an American college basketball coach.
-He is the current head men's basketball coach at the University of Louisiana at Monroe and a former head men's basketball coach at Louisiana Tech University.
+Keith Gerard Richard (born January 10, 1960) is a former American college basketball coach.
+He coached at the University of Louisiana at Monroe and Louisiana Tech University.

 Born in Baton Rouge, Louisiana, Richard earned a B.A. in business (1982) and M.A. in counseling (1986) from Northeast Louisiana University, now the University of Louisiana at Monroe.
 As a senior on the Northeast Louisiana basketball team, Richard started 29 of 30 games and averaged 4.5 points per game.
 Richard was on the Northeast Louisiana teams that won the Trans American Athletic Conference regular season titles in 1979, 1980, and 1982 and conference tournament in 1982.
+Richard is the active leader and 2nd all-time in Sun Belt Conference wins with 124.

+Coaching career

+Louisiana Tech

+Ricard was head coach of Louisiana Tech from 1998–2007, after being assistant coach there for the three previous seasons.
+He had a 150–117 record during his nine seasons there.

+Louisiana–Monroe

+In 2010, Richard was named head coach of Louisiana–Monroe.
+On December 20, 2024, Richard announced that he would retire from coaching at the end of the 2024–25 basketball season.
+His record at ULM was 170–296.